 - Understand what alcoholism is—for many who suffer from alcohol abuse, the underlying cause is depression.
 It is also important to know that the parent is ultimately responsible for their actions.

 - Communication—if possible, trying talking to the parent when they are sober.
 Instead of taking a berating tone, try approaching them as the concerned child by bringing to their attention that certain issues have arisen as a result of their drinking.
 Make it clear their behavior will not be tolerated and encourage discussion about possible alternatives that may be available in regards to dealing with their issues such as adult treatment options.

 - Avoid arguments—if at all possible, refrain from getting into heated exchanges especially if the parent has been drinking.
-In addition to the potential of a physical confrontation, the parent may not remember the argument the next day or when they sober up.
+In addition to the potential for a physical confrontation, the parent may not remember the argument the next day or when they sober up.
 Avoid nagging overtones.

 - Don’t Start Drinking Yourself—Children of alcoholics are three to four times more likely to become alcoholics themselves.
 Remember everything about your parent when drunk that you do not like and keep that in mind if you’re tempted.

 - Realization—Many alcoholic parents blame their children for their alcoholism.
 Even without having the finger pointed at you, it may feel like the fault is yours.
 It isn’t.
 Your parent is the one who chooses to drink, not you.

 These suggestions are among many that can be utilized when dealing with parents who are experiencing alcohol abuse issues.
 If the parent can admit there is a problem and is seeking help, finding an adult rehabilitation center for drug and alcohol addiction is a logical step to pursue.
 Many of these treatment facilities also offer family programs so the loved ones of those who are struggling can get the support and guidance they need in the process.

 Resources and Help for Adult Children of Alcoholics